decaporg/decap-cms/website/content/blog/netlify-cms-2-0-launches-with-bitbucket-support-and-a-new-monorepo-architecture.md

 ---
 title: >-
-  Netlify CMS 2.0 launches with Bitbucket support and a new monorepo architecture
+  Decap CMS 2.0 launches with Bitbucket support and a new monorepo architecture
 author: Phil Hawksworth
 description: >-
-  Announcing the release of Netlify CMS v2.0, with new Bitbucket support and an improved project architecture designed to ease contribution and the extension of features.
+  Announcing the release of Decap CMS v2.0, with new Bitbucket support and an improved project architecture designed to ease contribution and the extension of features.
 date: 2018-07-26T12:00:00.000Z
 ---
-Today we’re releasing Netlify CMS 2.0, which adds support for using Bitbucket as a backend.
+Today we’re releasing Decap CMS 2.0, which adds support for using Bitbucket as a backend.

-With this release, Netlify CMS now supports all major Git collaboration providers, adding Bitbucket to the list of supported providers which already includes GitLab and GitHub.
+With this release, Decap CMS now supports all major Git collaboration providers, adding Bitbucket to the list of supported providers which already includes GitLab and GitHub.

-While you could already use Netlify CMS with most static site generators, our long-term vision is to be tool-agnostic so you can use whatever tool helps you work best.
+While you could already use Decap CMS with most static site generators, our long-term vision is to be tool-agnostic so you can use whatever tool helps you work best.
 The latest release brings us one step closer by giving the option of an open source, Git-centric CMS to tens of thousands of businesses that depend on Bitbucket, including 60 of the Fortune 100.

 ## Becoming a Monorepo

 The other big change with 2.0 is the migration from a single codebase to a collection of interdependent packages called a “monorepo”.
-Netlify CMS still lives in a [single repository on GitHub](https://github.com/netlify/netlify-cms), but the many extensions that were kept within Netlify CMS itself are now completely separate from the application core.
+Decap CMS still lives in a [single repository on GitHub](https://github.com/netlify/netlify-cms), but the many extensions that were kept within Decap CMS itself are now completely separate from the application core.
 This brings a few benefits:

-* Extension authors can easily copy an existing extension from the Netlify CMS repo and create a custom version.
+* Extension authors can easily copy an existing extension from the Decap CMS repo and create a custom version.
 * Your custom extensions can now do anything the “official” extensions can do (because official extensions are no longer taking advantage of privileged internal code).
 * The monorepo approach provides a foundation that will encourage a more modular CMS, with shared parts that make extension authoring easier.